KittyGiraudel/site/_posts/2014-03-10-git-tips-and-tricks-part-1.md

 **Law #2**: **each commit has only one purpose**.
 If you see a bug while you're working on a new functionality, try to fix this bug in a separate commit to be able to revert (or cherry-pick) one of both commit if needed.

-Ok, now let's start with the real tips & tricks...
+Ok, now let's start with the real tips & tricks…

 ## Use an awesome prompt